YimingLiu-ds/brain-inspired-replay/README.md

 All experiments performed in the project can be run through `main_cl.py` using various flags for the diferent experiments.
 The main universal parameters for these experiments are:
 - `--iters`: the number of iterations per segment/task (default is 5000)
 - `--batch`: the batch size for samples from new classes
-- --`batch-replay`: the batch size for samples from replayed classes
+- `--batch-replay`: the batch size for samples from replayed classes

 ### Baseline
 To run the baseline experiment used for comparisons throughout the project, the following code should be run from the command line once changed into the 'brain-inspired-replay' folder: